diagrams/diagrams-doc/doc/arrow.rst

 Introduction
 ============

 Arrows come in many shapes and sizes and ``diagrams`` provides a wide variety of flexible and extensible tools for creating and using arrows.
 The diagram below gives a small taste of some of the different arrows that can be created easily with ``diagrams``.
+The `Diagrams.TwoD.Arrow`:mod: module, along with `Diagrams.TwD.Arrowheads`:mod:, provides a collection of functions and options used to make arrows.

 .. class:: dia